cecilegaudron/my-portfolio/README.md

 In this section, like a catalog, I detail the different services I offer, in terms of website creation, visual identity, communication consulting and other important features.

 - __About Page__
-Il s’agit d’une page où je parle plus précisement de moi.
+This is a page where I talk more specifically about myself.

 - __My Background__
 This section briefly lists the Experiences part of my resume.
-I have written here how long I have been working in this field and what has been my path.
+I write here how long I have been working in this field and what has been my path.

 - __My Skills__
 Here, I list my skills and my area of expertise in each of them.
-This section will be enriched in the future with my new skills acquired during the training.
 A portrait allows you to get to know me before discovering some of my hobbies and a playlist of music that I like.
 This section allows to create a link with the user.
 The latter may or may not have the feeling to want to work with me.